DongdongMeng/The_CSLS_model/README.md

 ## Run your own dataset

-This unsupervised detection method taking NDVI as input can be applied directly to the GF series data, Landsat-8 data, Aqua data without the need for labels. you can go directly to the corresponding satellite data folder (GF-4, Landsat-8, Aqua) and run the main function The_CSLS_model.m for test.
+This unsupervised detection method taking NDVI as input can be applied directly to the GF series data, Landsat-8 data, Aqua data without the need for labels.
+You can go directly to the corresponding satellite data folder (GF-4, Landsat-8, Aqua) and run the main function The_CSLS_model.m for test.
 Note that the The_CSLS_model.m and the CSLS.m should be in the same path.

 In addition, you can also replace with your own data for testing.
-It is important to note that the test data needs to be grayscale.
+Note that the test data needs to be grayscale.
 We also provide some optimization parameter options that can be set:

 Iteration_number: 20 or more are recommended